 An MBA is a graduate program exclusively for business aspirants, while an MSc is a master's degree for science, social science, maths, engineering and other courses.

 International students often find it challenging to choose which graduate program suits their interests the best, MBA or MSc.
 Here, we give you a detailed guide on MBA vs MSc and which would suit your requirements.

 |Purpose||For international students aiming to learn about business and its components.||Is the ideal choice for students planning to take a postgraduate course in science, social science, maths, engineering and others.|

 Before we understand the difference between these degrees and determine which would suit your interests, let’s learn about an MBA and MSc in detail.

 What is an MBA?

-Usually undertaken later on in a person’s career, an MBA involves extensive study in business.
-As well as this, students will gain practical experience in leadership and management.
+Usually undertaken later in a person’s career, an MBA involves extensive study in business.
+The degree will also help students gain practical experience in leadership and management.

 - International business

 - Operations management

 Also read: 8 Best MBA universities in the world